open-edge-insights/eii-zmq-broker/README.md

 ## Docker

-The EIS ZeroMQ Broker is integrated into the EIS docker-compose ecosystem.
-To build and use the Docker container, follow the defined building / provisioning instructions for EIS.
+The ZeroMQ Broker is integrated into the EII docker-compose ecosystem.
+To build and use the Docker container, follow the defined building / provisioning instructions for EII.

-If you are using a YAML file with the `eis_builder.py` script, then make sure to add `EISZmqBroker` under the `AppName` section of the YAML file.
-This will include the broker into the resulting docker-compose.yml file and it will include the broker's configuration into the `eis_config.json` which shall be used when provisioning EIS.
+If you are using a YAML file with the `builder.py` script, then make sure to add `ZmqBroker` under the `AppName` section of the YAML file.
+This will include the broker into the resulting docker-compose.yml file and it will include the broker's configuration into the `eii_config.json` which shall be used when provisioning.

-## Connecting EIS Services to the EIS ZeroMQ Broker
+## Connecting EII Services to the ZeroMQ Broker

-In order to connect EIS Services, such as the InfluxDB Connector or Discovery Creek services, you must edit their interfaces configuration to tell them the broker instance to connect to.
+In order to connect EII Services, such as the InfluxDB Connector or Discovery Creek services, you must edit their interfaces configuration to tell them the broker instance to connect to.
 Namely, you need to add two keys to the, "Publishers", configuration to have two additional keys:

 1. `BrokerAppName` - This specifies the AppName of the targeted broker instance
-2. `brokered` - This tells the EIS Message Bus that the given publisher instance is brokered
+2. `brokered` - This tells the EII Message Bus that the given publisher instance is brokered

 As an example, below is the default interfaces configuration for the Discovery